zzhangjii/learning-library/data-management-library/autonomous-database/autonomous-data-warehouse/journey4-adwc/LabGuide3.md

 #### **STEP 2: Loading Data Using the Data Import Wizard in SQL Developer**

 -   Click ‘**Tables**’ in your user schema object tree.
-Clicking the right mouse button opens the context-sensitive menu in SQL Developer; select ‘**Import Data**’:
+Click the right mouse button to open the context-sensitive menu in SQL Developer; select ‘**Import Data**’:

     ![](./images/300/Picture300-14b.jpg)